akshatsood2026/Ryus-Conquest/README.md

 ## What's next for Ryu's Conquest

 We believe that this Project possesses tremendous potential and can be taken forward.
 Time Clock can be added along with escalation in game difficulties.
-Also we need not restrict to only 4 planets and incorporate new games spanning numerous categories.
-As a future work we can work upon adding multiplayer and chat capabilities to enhance robustness of the project.
+Also we need not restrict ourselves to only four planets and incorporate new games.

 ## Process to use
 1. Clone the repository using `git clone https://github.com/akshatsood2026/Snakes-and-Hackers-II.git`